vishalbelsare/agentgateway/examples/rbac/README.md

 ## RBAC Example

-This example shows how to use the agentproxy to perform MCP native RBAC.
+This example shows how to use the agentgateway to perform MCP native RBAC.

 ### Running the example